 How long does it take for SSRIs to work and how effective are they at treating depression?

 Treatment with SSRIs does not yield instant results.
 If SSRIs are going to work, patients will usually feel some positive benefit by 4-6 weeks after starting treatment, but it can take up to several months before a patient feels the full effect.

 Efficacy rates are variable depending on the study, but results from the famous STAR*D trial demonstrated that approximately ⅓ of patients achieved remission on a first antidepressant such as an SSRI.² Since roughly ⅔ of patients do not improve after just one antidepressant, often multiple trials of different medications are therefore necessary before the patient will see any benefit.
 Many patients will end up trying several different medications and some of the medications will have no benefit or intolerable side effects.

 What can I do if SSRIs and other medications are not working to treat my depression?

-In the past, after multiple failed medication trials, patients were forced to then undergo ECT and/or TMS, but now a safer, faster alternative is available: Ketamine.
-Ketamine infusions have been proven, in numerous controlled studies, to have a 70% efficacy rate in reducing the symptoms of depression.
-In addition, Ketamine infusions work quickly.
+In the past, after multiple failed medication trials, patients were forced to then undergo ECT and/or TMS, but now a safer, faster alternative is available: ketamine.
+Ketamine infusions have been proven, in numerous controlled studies, to have a 70% response rate in reducing the symptoms of depression.³ In addition, ketamine infusions work quickly.
 Patients will know after 1-2 infusions whether or not these treatments are working, which is much faster than typical oral antidepressants such as SSRIs.

-Ketamine infusions have truly revolutionized depression treatment and our doctors, nurses, and staff at Actify Neurotherapies feel blessed to be able to provide this service to thousands of patients across the country.
-If you or your loved one is suffering from treatment resistant depression despite trying medications such as SSRIs, give us a call at 888-566-8774 or email us at email@example.com to learn more about how Ketamine can help!
+Ketamine infusions have truly revolutionized depression treatment and our doctors, nurses, and staff at Actify feel lucky to be able to provide this service to thousands of patients across the country.
+If you or your loved one is suffering from treatment-resistant depression despite trying medications such as SSRIs, give us a call at 888-566-8774 or email us at firstname.lastname@example.org to learn more about how ketamine can help!